prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 	*Incremental refresh requires that the table contain a date column of date/time or integer data type with the value formatted as yyyymmdd.*

-	*To setup incremental refresh, you must create parameters that Power BI will use to filter this column to create table partitions.*
+	*To set up incremental refresh, you must create parameters that Power BI will use to filter this column to create table partitions.*

 4. To create a parameter, on the **Home** ribbon tab, select the **Manager Parameters** icon.